autoplot/documentation/javadoc/org/autoplot/pngwalk/ClickDigitizer.md

-# org.autoplot.pngwalk.ClickDigitizerQuick-n-dirty class for picking off points from images.
-The ClickDigitizer knows how to
+# org.autoplot.pngwalk.ClickDigitizer

- grab JSON metadata from the image (http://autoplot.org/richPng) and invTransform the pixel location to a dataset.
+Quick-n-dirty class for picking off points from images.
+The ClickDigitizer knows how to grab JSON metadata from the image (http://autoplot.org/richPng) and invTransform the pixel location to a dataset.

-ClickDigitizer( org.autoplot.pngwalk.PngWalkView view )
+# ClickDigitizer( org.autoplot.pngwalk.PngWalkView view )

 ***